Slackadays/Clipboard/README.md

 - **Add, remove, or make note of whatever you hold with Clipboard.**
 - **Store everything in an _infinite_ number of different containers at your disposal.**
 - **Choose if your containers are temporary or totally persistent.**
-- **Connect right with your regular desktop [which Clipboard probably supports.](https://github.com/Slackadays/Clipboard/wiki/GUI-Clipboard-Compat)**
+- **Connect right with your regular desktop [which CB probably supports.](https://github.com/Slackadays/Clipboard/wiki/GUI-Clipboard-Compat)**
 - **Do all of this in style with Clipboard's beautiful design.**
 - **Works great on anything that supports C++20, which is Linux, Windows, macOS, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFlyBSD, Haiku, and probably more.**
 - **Speak español, português, or Türkçe?
 You're in luck because Clipboard's in these languages too.**
 - **Love freedom?
 We've got your back because Clipboard's 100% free and open source under the GPLv3.**
 - **Fan of creativity?
-Say no more as you can choose any of several color themes to make Clipboard look exactly how you want.**
+Say no more as you can choose any of several color themes to make CB look exactly how you want.**
 - **Addicted to technical details?
-Have we got something real good for you, as Clipboard is currently the only program (as of this writing) to implement a filesystem-based clipboard storage system and fully support it.**
+Have we got something real good for you, as CB is currently the only program (as of this writing) to implement a filesystem-based clipboard storage system and fully support it.**
 - **Still not convinced?
-What if you were told you could easily script Clipboard to do whatever you wanted.
+What if you were told you could easily script CB to do whatever you wanted.
 Imagine having your elaborate workflow all automated, and all you had to do is run the script.**
-- **Did we mention that Clipboard is blazingly fast?
+- **Did we mention that CB is blazingly fast?
 That's boring.
 How about <i>blazingly fast</i>?
 Yawn.
 Maybe 𝕓𝕝𝕒𝕫𝕚𝕟𝕘𝕝𝕪 𝕗𝕒𝕤𝕥?
 Snooze.
 Ok, 𝖇𝖑𝖆𝖟𝖎𝖓𝖌𝖑𝖞 𝖋𝖆𝖘𝖙.
 Groan.
 Still more boring than the average BlAzInGlY fAsT project.
 What about 🇧​​🇱​​🇦​​🇿​​🇮​​🇳​​🇬​​🇱​​🇾​ ​🇫​​🇦​​🇸​​🇹?
 That's more like it.
-Clipboard is compiled and optimized to deliver tiny installation sizes with speeds that pack a punch.**
+CB is compiled and optimized to deliver tiny installation sizes with speeds that pack a punch.**
-- **Finally, experience the marvel that is the Clipboard documentation.
+- **Finally, experience the marvel that is the CB documentation.
 All you need is in this readme!**

 </details>